remi-dupre/rem-distributed-c/algorithm.md

  1. The union of process's forests is a forest.
  2. The union of process's forests union the set of edges we are propagating has the same accessibility relation as the original graph.

-Note that when there is no more edges to check, theses two rules are exactly checking that the union of process's forests is a spaning forest of the original graph.
+Note that when there is no more edges to check, theses two rules are exactly checking that the union of process's forests is a spanning forest of the original graph.